explic-ai/LLM-MRI/README.md

 We encourage you to not only use this toolkit but also to extend it as you see fit.

+This repository contains the implementation from the paper [LLM-MRI Python module: a brain scanner for LLMs](https://sol.sbc.org.br/index.php/sbbd_estendido/article/view/30782/30585)

 ## Index
 - [Online Example](#online-example)
 - [Installation](#installation)